22ND Judicial District Court of Louisiana

 We will do all we can while you are here to keep you informed about what is happening and answer your questions.
 We encourage you to read the letter that came with your subpoena and to review the website information.
 If you have other questions you may phone the Jury Coordinator at 985-809-5377 in St. Tammany Parish or 985-839-3093 in Washington Parish.

-Jury service is a vital part of the U.S. justice system.
-We recognize that jury service can be an inconvenience but as citizens it is our responsibility and our right to participate in this process.
-Thank you for you service!
+Jury Service is a vital part of the U.S. justice system.
+We recognize that jury service can be an inconvenience but as a citizen it is our responsibility and our right to participate in this process.
+Thank you for your service!